 Generally speaking, about questions that serve the surprise of the candidate, say that you can get from observing the response of the candidates, important information about them.
 However, you can only ask a certain number of such surprising questions in a job interview.

 Excessive use leads to a disruption in the flow of interviews or complete uncertainty and disorientation of your candidate.
 This would then for your suitability decision of great disadvantage.

-The use of surprising questions should therefore be well balanced.
-It is especially recommended if you feel that you are dealing with a candidate who is not authentic.
+The use of surprising questions should therefore be carefully considered.
+It is particularly recommended if you have the feeling that you are dealing with a candidate who is not authentic behaves.

 Acquire this text as a PDF (only for own use without passing it on according to Terms and conditions): Please send us one after purchase eMail with the desired title supportberufebilder.de, we will then send the PDF to you immediately.
 You can also purchase text series.

 You have questions about Career, Recruiting, personal development or increasing reach?
 Our AI consultant will help you for 5 euros a month – free for book buyers.
 We offer special ones for other topics IT services